QuixiAI/dolphin-logger/README.md

 7. **Logs not being created:**
    - Check that requests don't start with "### Task:" (these are suppressed by default)
-   - Verify the `~/.dolphin-logger/logs/` directory exists and is writable
+   - Verify the logs directory exists and is writable
    - Look for error messages in the server output

+8. **HTTPS configuration error:**
+   - If you see an HTTPS error message, change your client configuration from `https://localhost` to `http://localhost`
+   - Dolphin Logger runs on HTTP, not HTTPS

 **Getting Help:**
 - Enable verbose logging with detailed error messages